Warriors Cycling Home

 Welcome to the B-68 XC Race!

-With Solo and Team categories, this is a perfect opportunity for you to race approximately 68 miles of pristine high alpine terrain.
+With Solo and Team categories, this is a perfect opportunity for you to race miles of pristine high alpine terrain.
 You’ll cross the Continental Divide, climb 12,000 foot passes and forge high mountain streams while all the time returning to the support and encouragement of our staff, friends and teammates who are waiting for you at Carter Park in historic downtown Breckenridge

 Schedule of Events:

-Friday July 18th at River Mountain Lodge, 100 South Park Ave, Breckenridge
+at River Mountain Lodge, 100 South Park Ave, Breckenridge

 4:00PM – 7:00PM Racer check-in and late registration

-Saturday July 19th at Carter Park, French and Adams Street, Breckenridge
+Saturday July 17th at Carter Park, French and Adams Street, Breckenridge

-9:45 am – Staging at Carter Park
+9:45am – Staging at Carter Park

 4:00-7:00 pm – Buffet dinner, awards ceremony and post-race celebration

-the Race start, Race Headquarters, Aid Station, Team Rider Transition Zone, Medical Support, Racer Staging Area, Post-race dinner and awards presentation.
+Carter Park is the location for the Race start, Race Headquarters, Aid Station, Team Rider Transition Zone, Medical Support, Racer Staging Area, Post-race dinner and awards presentation.

-For a $10 fee, you can register tardy Friday afternoon at check-in; River Mountain Lodge 4-7pm.
+Late Registration: For a $10 fee, you can register tardy Friday afternoon at check-in; River Mountain Lodge 4-7pm.

-Send your questions to us through our contact link, or call 970-262-9129.
+For More Information: Send your questions to us through our contact link, or call 970-262-9129.

 There is limited parking on French Street in front of Carter Park.
 There is additional parking at the Steven C. Ice Arena on Boreas Pass Road, just 2 blocks south of Carter Park.